near/nearcore/docs/practices/workflows/io_trace.md

 not be assigned to specific chunks.
 The way we currently count write operations (SET, UPDATE_RC) they are never assigned to a specific chunk and instead only show up in the top-level list.
 Clearly, there is some room for improvement here.
-So far we simply did not worried about RocksDB write performance so the tooling to debug write performance is naturally lacking.
+So far we simply haven't worried about RocksDB write performance so the tooling to debug write performance is naturally lacking.